SCW-Aberystwyth/python-novice-gapminder/index.md

 >     what a working directory is,
 >     and how to start a Python interpreter.
 >
 > 2. Learners must install Python before the class starts.
+The Anaconda Distribution (Python3 version) is recommended, this can be downloaded from https://www.anaconda.com/download/.
 >
 > 3. Learners must get the gapminder data before class starts:
 >    please download and unzip the file